16 May 2019

 We already know that the website we’ve created is just a bunch of static files.
 This allows us to push it to literally every web server on the Internet.

 Although Hexo tool contains deployment commands, we want to make it even fancier, without having to run the deploy command manually.
-In this scenario, we’ll use the excellent Netlify platform, which has a few interesting advantages over regular static file hosting.
+In this scenario, we’ll use the excellent Netlify CMS platform, which has a few interesting advantages over regular static file hosting.

 For other alternatives, there’s a quick-and-easy solution based on Firebase Hosting.
 You could also try Heroku (free tier) or even just push the files to S3 cloud.
 Another reasonable solution is Github pages, which also works using static site generators underneath.